Obviously

 Maybe I’d grown up a miscellaneous child of the universe, but my daughter was going to belong to something.

 What I discovered was that Judaism offers the perfect combination of telling people exactly what to do and encouraging them to argue about it.
 The services double as literature seminars.
 The songs are bangers.
 The prayers manage to be both reverential (God is so awesome!) and passive-aggressive (maybe He’d like to consider fulfilling His promises some day?).
 I liked it all so much I had to tell Rabbi Bob the awful truth: Isadora and I were imposters.
 Jewish descent is through the mother at birth.
 So while I could call myself half-Jewish, it was the wrong half; I couldn’t use scholarship and spiritual intention to round up to one.
-And while my daughter was three-quarters Jewish if you wanted to be genetic about it, you’d have to reduce it to zero if you wanted to follow halacha instead.
+And while my daughter was three-quarters Jewish if you wanted to be genetic about it, you’d have to reduce the score to zero if you wanted to follow halacha instead.
 As Rabbi Bob said, for Isadora to have a bat mitzvah in a Conservative synagogue, she’d need to convert officially.
 “A formality,” he explained.
 “Obviously, she already has a Jewish soul.
 Miriam, you’ll jump in the mikveh too?”
-Well, yeah.
-Obviously.

 A couple weeks later Rabbi Bob took the N train with me and Isadora all the way to Coney Island so we could immerse ourselves in God’s mikveh, otherwise known as the Atlantic Ocean.
 We had to go under three times and the water had to touch every part of our bodies lest a single cell remain unsemitized.
 Our bathing suits were allowed, because the water soaks through, but if we held hands or left the crowns of our heads above the water, the deal was off.
 Unfortunately, Isadora had never learned to swim.
 She was terrified.
 Her teeth chattered.
 She was, as the beit din warns is the lot of the Jew, overcome by afflictions.
 Saying the blessings once we got out of the water was much easier.
 We appreciated that God commanded us regarding immersion.
 He was so nice to keep us alive, and sustain us, and enable us to reach this day.